perses/perses/docs/configuration/configuration.md

 # When it is true, Perses won't serve the frontend anymore.
 disable: <bool> | default = false # Optional

+# Contains the content to be display in a banner at the top of each page along with the severity of the information
+banner: <Banner config> # Optional

+# Enables keyboard shortcuts in the UI
+enable_keyboard_shortcuts: <bool> | default = true # Optional

+# Enables the dashboard "lock" button that pins every plugin to its latest available version.
+enable_lock_mode: <bool> | default = false # Optional

+# Activating the different kind of explorer supported.
+explorer: <Explorer config>

 # A list of dashboards you would like to display in the UI home page
 important_dashboards:
   - <Dashboard Selector config> # Optional